ahmetterturk/Right-Fit/README.md

 The application makes use of external companies to handle payments, making transactions smooth and safe for all parties without any privacy or security issues.
 Payments are made simple with a single click of a button that lead the user to the external checkout page where they can make the purchase with different payment techniques.

 ### Visual Context
 All programs include images of the program to display to users what to expect and give them a context of what the outcomes are.
-It also helps users display their environments and tools and helps create rapport instructors and clients.
+It also helps users display their environments and tools and helps create rapport between instructors and clients.

 ## R16-Detail any third party services that your app will use